You are $75 away from free shipping

-So, what benefit, if any, do avocados have for your hair?
-Research specifically on the topic of avocado and hair is limited, but don’t forget, you can always eat them for their amazing taste or the other health benefits they offer.
+Of course, you can always eat them for their amazing taste or the other health benefits they offer.
 As for using hair products formulated with avocados, there isn’t much research about topical use either.
 The one thing we do know for certain is that avocado has actually been shown to have skin benefits.

-According to the NCBI, avocado oil is an amazing source of enrichment for dry, damaged, and chapped skin.
+According to the NCBI, avocado oil is an excellent source of enrichment for dry, damaged, and chapped skin.
 The oil also has known wound healing properties and possible anti-inflammatory benefits.
 Per another study, avocado may play a role in reducing UV damage—but don’t take that as a sign to skip sunscreen.

 Backed by tons of research or not, caring for your hair with avocados is seriously trendy.
 Besides smashing up an avocado to give your mane a treat, there are a couple of ways you can introduce avocado to your strands if you like.